tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 DTLSShortCiphertext MUST only be used for data which is protected with one of the application_traffic_secrets, and not for either handshake or early data.
+When using an application_traffic_secret for message protection,
-When using the application_traffic_secret, Implementations MAY use either DTLSCiphertext or DTLSShortCiphertext at their discretion.
+Implementations MAY use either DTLSCiphertext or DTLSShortCiphertext at their discretion.